icosahedron/kubernetes-homelab/README.md

 </body>
 </html>
 ```
 Use the command `curl http://localhost` to see if the web server works, and it should return the contents of the file that we put in the directory.

-If this is what you see, congratulations, you have set up Kubernetes cluster
-with an NFS share.
+If this is what you see, congratulations, you have set up Kubernetes cluster  with an NFS share.

+## Install Postgres

+A web server is great start, but applications need a storage or database.
+Installing Postgres will provide that for future
+applications installed in the cluster.
+To keep things simple, the cluster will only have a single instance for now.

+Installing postgres requires a persistent volume to store the database.
+Create a directory adjacent to the nginx one
+created earlier, `/srv/nfs/k8s/postgres`.